 inherits all the styles of <StyledDiv>

 property.
-With this feature, we can create different components that all inherit styles from a single base component.
+This feature allows us to create different components that all inherit styles from a single base component.

 The styled